MillionLinesOfCode/javapenalty/README.md

 2. Ensure that you have junit-4.12.jar and hamcrest-core-1.3.jar in this folder as these are required for testing the java files.

-3. Compile the java files and the test files using the command `javac -cp .:junit-4.12.jar:hamcrest-core-1.3.jar *.java`
+3. Compile the java files and the test files using the command

+`javac -cp .:junit-4.12.jar:hamcrest-core-1.3.jar *.java`

 4. Run the test using the command

 `java -cp .:junit-4.12.jar:hamcrest-core-1.3.jar org.junit.runner.JUnitCore <test class>`

-*NOTE: Replace <test class> with PlayerD3Test and GoalkeeperD3Test to test the Player.java and Goalkeeper.java files respectively.
+*NOTE: Replace <test class> with PlayerD3Test and GoalkeeperD3Test to test the Player.java and Goalkeeper.java files respectively.*

 # Finding demo-2

-* Navigate over to the 'Demo-2-Official' branch
+* Navigate over to the 'Demo-2-Official' branch.

 # Authors
 * Reeyan Maknojiya